playfularchitect/Rosetta-Stone-Of-Physics/Burden Of Proof/Occams Razor Alternatives.md

 62\) Near-unification with sin²θ\_W=350/1529 and α\_s=9/77 is cherry-picked grid luck.
 63\) Weinberg-operator scales matching seesaw decades is back-of-envelope overlap, not a link.
 64\) Dirac monopole numbers (e, g\_D, α\_g≈1/(4α)) lining up is a tautology once α is chosen.
-65\) Every anomaly sum \= 0 is just the Standard Model’s construction, not evidence for your registry.
+65\) Every anomaly sum \= 0 is just the Standard Model’s construction, not evidence for my registry.
 66\) 3:1 compression in bits is an accounting trick that ignores real model complexity.
 67\) Getting the same v≈246.22 GeV from different anchors is tautological given definitions.
-68\) The 10^39 force contrast is a well-known coincidence unrelated to your seeds.
+68\) The 10^39 force contrast is a well-known coincidence unrelated to my seeds.
 69\) Koide Q sitting \~6×10⁻⁶ from 2/3 is a numerically cute nearness with no meaning.